-The Persuasions have been a happy mystery in popular music for the past 40 years.
-While groups such as the Nylons and Take 6 and have made slick, tight a cappella or nearly-a cappella sounds slightly more mainstream, the Persuasions have defied every popular convention on their way to near cult status.
+The Persuasions have been a happy mystery in popular music for the past 50 years.
+While groups such as the Pentatonix and Take 6 and have made slick, tight a cappella or nearly-a cappella sounds slightly more mainstream, the Persuasions have defied every popular convention on their way to near cult status.
 Eschewing trends, they've sung raw, soulful a cappella with clear gospel roots, never compromising - really never even changing their basic sound - over the course of their careers.
 What they have done is apply their trademark sound to country, blues, pop, children's music, rock, gospel and, of course, classic soul in their many albums.
-More amazing is that this group, which has had zero hits and has only barely charted an album in the Top 100 once (1972's Street Corner Symphony), has continued to record almost an album per year over the past 30 years for a dozen labels.
+More amazing is that this group, which has had zero hits and has only barely charted an album in the Top 100 once (1972's Street Corner Symphony), has continued to record regularly over the past 40 years for more than a dozen labels.

 The Persuasions were formed in Brooklyn as a group of five 20-something guys who sang on the street corner after work.
 Jerry Lawson was a store detective, Jimmy Hayes was an elevator operator, Joe Russell was a butcher, Jayotis Washington was a plumber and Toubo Rhodes was a shoe salesman.
 At first they tried to hire a band, but when the guitar player didn't show up to their first major performance, they decided to sing it a cappella and they never looked back again.
 For a few years they sang in local clubs, ultimately getting a break to open for Dionne Warwick in a New York show.